djalbat/yapp/README.md

 ## Usage

-If you simply want to see Yapp in action without further ado, open the `examples.html` file in the root of this repository and choose a language from there, otherwise read on.
+If you simply want to see Yapp in action without further ado, open the `examples.html` file in the root of this repository and choose a language from there.
+Otherwise read on.

+As well as inserting an instance of Yapp into the DOM, you also need to style it.
+Instructions for doing so are given in the sub-section for styling Yapp further on.
+The requisite code is left out of the listings in the next two sub-sections for brevity's sake, however you will need to add it the style rendering code, too.

 ### Using Yapp standalone